This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 His charisma and style jumping out of the screen and that deep melodic voice that measured every word.
 It’s like savoring a rich, velvety, lava cake.

-I shared in this post about letting the spirit express itself, in whatever form you feel compelled to do or whatever talents it visits you through.
+Let the spirit express itself, in whatever form you feel compelled to do or whatever talents it visits you through.
 Elvis just wanted to sing.

 But his rare talent, charismatic energy, slow, thoughtful melodic voice spoke to the dreams of the spirit and set the world on fire.

 Those visiting Memphis who want to learn more about Elvis’s life and musical career may be interested in the Sun Studio Tour.

 The Elvis Presley story does not end at Graceland in Memphis, TN.